Croxleyboy/IntuneHRAutomation/README.md

 ## 📁 Folder Structure

-- [`/onboarding`](./onboarding) – Contains all resources and flows related to employee onboarding.
-- [`/offboarding`](./offboarding) – Contains all resources and flows related to employee offboarding.
+- [`/onboarding`](./OnboardingOffboarding) – Contains all resources and flows related to employee onboarding and Offboarding.

 ---